mainmatter/mainmatter.com/_posts/2021-10-18-automating-ember-learning-releases-with-rust.md

 ## Creating tool-new-release

 There was still a lot of automation left on the table, so I got to work figuring out how to improve the situation.
-When picking a technology I had already excluded Bash for the reasons covered.
-I also discarded Node.js as I don't find the programming model suited for these sorts of scripting tasks, and I had bad experiences previously, particularly around packages that require native extensions.
+When picking what technology I would use for the tool I had two main concerns: portability, and ease of packaging as a binary.

 At the time I was dabbling in Rust and had already made a couple of tools for myself using that language, so I decided to give Rust a go.
 Picking Rust also